byui-cse/cse351-student-version/lesson_01/canvas/prepare.md

 The GIL has a profound impact on the choice between using the two main packages for parallel programming: `threading` and `multiprocessing`.

-*   **`threading`:**
+#### threading

 *   **Suitable for I/O-bound tasks:** Threads are useful for tasks that spend a significant amount of time waiting for external operations.
 Because the GIL is released during I/O, multiple threads can run concurrently, improving responsiveness.
 *   **Limited by the GIL for CPU-bound tasks:**  Threads will *not* provide true parallelism for CPU-bound tasks due to the GIL.
 *   **Lower Overhead:** Creating and managing threads is generally less resource-intensive than creating and managing processes.
 *   **Shared Memory:** Threads share the same memory space, making communication relatively easy (but requiring careful synchronization to avoid race conditions).

-*   **`multiprocessing`:**
+#### multiprocessing

 *   **Suitable for CPU-bound tasks:**  Processes bypass the GIL limitation because each process has its own independent interpreter and memory space.
 This allows for true parallelism on multi-core CPUs.
 *   **Also works for I/O-bound tasks:** Processes can also be used for I/O-bound tasks, although the overhead is generally higher than using threads.
 *   **Higher Overhead:** Creating and managing processes is more resource-intensive than creating and managing threads.
 *   **Inter-Process Communication (IPC):** Processes have separate memory spaces, so communication requires explicit IPC mechanisms (e.g., Queues, Pipes, shared memory).

-**In Summary:**
+#### In Summary

 *   Use `threading` for I/O-bound tasks where concurrency and responsiveness are important.
 *   Use `multiprocessing` for CPU-bound tasks where true parallelism is needed to improve performance.